Keyword: (not provided).

 A bulk of the pitch was using our content writers to create descriptive meta description tags.
 For example:

 “A true workhorse” – The HP Officejet Pro 8610 Printer, Scanner, Copier, and Fax tackles almost all of your small business printing needs!
 And now a great deal starting at $199 with Free Shipping.

 Report: Acquisition > Search Engine Optimization > Landing Pages

 This report is useful as is, but I like to add a couple of tweaks to it.

 I could go through the process of showing you how I set it up, but it’s pretty d*** boring.
 Instead, I’m giving you the link to upload the report directly to your GA account.

 What this report shows: Organic landing page performance by session, bounce rate, duration and goal completion.

 You can use this report to derive keywords by analyzing the landing page.
 You won’t get the exact keyword – but it doesn’t really matter.

 If you’re doing diligent keyword research, structuring your content for search and building relevant links, each organic landing page should have a theme.
 Analyzing organic landing pages gives you a clear picture of how users are entering your site.

 More importantly, it shows you how users are behaving once they reach your site.
-Google’s algo now looks at bounce rate and time on site.
+Google’s algo now builds in engagement signals as ranking factors.